Aspen Logo

 Aspen's Most Popular Bike Routes

-Cycling culture is alive and well in the Roaring Fork Valley.
-With more than 50 total miles of paved bike trails — as well as pleasant county highways in numerous directions — your two-wheeled journey can take on many different forms: Want a half-day, downhill cruise with enchiladas at the end?
+While many people come here for mountain biking, Colorado’s road biking culture is alive and well—especially in the Roaring Fork Valley.
+With more than 50 total miles of paved bike trails, as well as pleasant county highways in numerous directions, your two-wheeled journey can take on many different forms: Want a half-day, downhill cruise with enchiladas at the end?
 We've got it.
 How about a burly ascent to two of America's most photographed mountain peaks?
 Yep, we have that, too.

 a couple of people riding bikes on a trail